In this article, I cover six quick and effective ways to thicken up your buffalo sauce with things you already have in your kitchen.

 If you haven’t yet made your buffalo sauce, or want to try something guaranteed to be thick and sticky, check out my recipe below.

 You’ll notice that the amount of butter I use is more compared to other buffalo sauce recipes.
 This helps to give the sauce a really thick and creamy texture.
+I also use honey which is a natural emulsifier and will help bind the sauce.

 If you like your sauce spicy, add some cayenne pepper to your liking so you don’t lose the kick.